Your support fuels our research to #EndALS! Donate Now

 What is the Prognosis of ALS?

-Most people with ALS live about 3-5 years after experiencing their first signs of the disease.
+Most people with ALS have a life expectancy of about 3-5 years after experiencing their first ALS Symptoms.
 At least one in ten people live more than 10 years following their diagnosis.
 This variable rate of progression makes predicting prognosis difficult.
 Clinicians instead rely on regular follow-up visits to monitor people with ALS to manage their disease.

 Early Signs of ALS

-Most people with ALS first feel muscle cramps, spasms or twitching (fasciculations) in one of their arms or legs.
+Most people's early ALS symptoms include muscle cramps, spasms, or twitching (fasciculations) in one of their arms or legs.
 Other signs include weakness in the hands and feet or loss of balance.
 This form of the disease is called limb-onset ALS.

-About 25 percent of people with ALS first have trouble talking clearly and begin to slur their words.
+About 25 percent of people with ALS first have trouble talking clearly and begin to experience slurred speech.
 This form of the disease is called bulbar-onset ALS.

 Monitoring ALS

 After receiving a diagnosis, people with ALS often schedule regular clinic visits every 3-4 months.
-During these visits, patients are monitored for changes in their functional abilities.
+During these visits, patients are monitored for changes in their functional abilities and ALS symptoms.
 Commonly used tests for monitoring ALS include:

-The ALSFRS-R is a rating scale that measures changes in a person's abilities, including breathing, speaking, sleeping, swallowing, and walking.
+• ALS Functional Rating Scale-Revised (ALSFRS-R): The ALSFRS-R is a questionnaire that measures changes in a person's abilities, including breathing, speaking, sleeping, swallowing, and walking.
 The score is based on answers to 12 questions using a 48-point scale.
 Individuals with ALS can track their disease at home using the ALSFRS-R scale, there are several websites that offer that service free of charge, such as PatientsLikeMe.

-Through the ALS Research Collaborative (ARC), researchers at ALS TDI partner with people with ALS around the world to share and gather data on medical histories, family histories, genetics, biomarkers, and patient cell biology to better understand the disease.
+• ALS Research Collaborative (ARC): Through the ALS Research Collaborative (ARC), researchers at ALS TDI partner with people with ALS around the world to share and gather data on medical histories, family histories, genetics, biomarkers, and patient cell biology to better understand the disease.
 Participants are provided with a secure online portal where their data is located and easily accessible.
-They are able to track their own disease progression and follow how various interventions impact their symptoms and progression.
+They can track their own disease progression and follow how various interventions impact their symptoms and progression.

-Following clinic visits, individuals with ALS should consider asking for access to the “data” obtained during the visit, such as the doctor's recorded ALSFRS-R and SVC or FVC scores.
-This information is used as enrollment criteria for most clinical trials, and having it at hand can allow people to quickly determine if they qualify for participation in a trial.
+• Clinic Visits: Following clinic visits, individuals with ALS should consider asking for access to the “data” obtained during the visit, such as the doctor's recorded ALSFRS-R and SVC or FVC scores.
+This information is used as enrollment criteria for most clinical trials.
+Having it on hand can allow people to quickly determine if they qualify for participation in a trial.

 Middle Stages of ALS